openvinotoolkit/openvino/docs/OV_Runtime_UG/hetero_execution.md

 .. meta::
    :description: Heterogeneous execution mode in OpenVINO Runtime enables
-                 inference of one model on several computing devices.
+                 the inference of one model on several computing devices.

 Heterogeneous execution enables executing inference of one model on several devices.
 Its purpose is to: